 Postgraduate in Trends Research

-Today’s publicity, marketing and product development models are often out of sync with social evolution and the way we experience everyday life.
-That is why it is now more important than ever for professionals in any field to keep in touch with the consumer’s culture, expectations and experiences.
+Today’s product advertising, marketing and development models fail to keep up with the pace of social evolution and the way we live our everyday lives.
+Because of this, never has it been more important for a professional in any field to keep in touch with the consumer’s culture, expectations and experience.